MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/deploy/upgrade-domain-controllers.md

 1. Verify the target server meets system requirements.
 2. Verify Application compatibility.
 3. Review Recommendations for moving to Windows Server 2016
 4. Verify security settings.
-For more information, see [Deprecated features and behavior changes related to AD DS in Windows Server 2016](https://docs.microsoft.com/windows-server/get-started/deprecated-features).
+For more information, see [Deprecated features and behavior changes related  to AD DS in Windows Server 2016](../../../get-started\deprecated-features.md).
 5. Check connectivity to the target server from the computer where you plan to run the installation.
 6. Check for availability of necessary operation master roles:
    - To install the first DC that runs Windows Server 2016 in an existing domain and forest, the machine where you run the installation needs connectivity to the **schema master** in order to run adprep /forestprep and the infrastructure master in order to run adprep /domainprep.
-   - To install the first DC in a domain where the forest schema is already extended, you only need connectivity to infrastructure master.
+   - To install the first DC in a domain where the forest schema is already extended, you only need connectivity to the **infrastructure master**.
    - To install or remove a domain in an existing forest, you need connectivity to the **domain naming master**.
    - Any domain controller installation also requires connectivity to the **RID master.**
-   - If you are installing the first read-only domain controller in an existing forest, you need connectivity to the infrastructure master for each application directory partition, also known as a non-domain naming context or NDNC.
+   - If you are installing the first read-only domain controller in an existing forest, you need connectivity to the **infrastructure master** for each application directory partition, also known as a non-domain naming context or NDNC.

 ### Installation steps and required administrative levels